Bootham Park – York

 Deansfield Court Extra Care Facility – North Yorkshire

-Bowman Riley designed Deansfield Court, a modern extra care residential facility that replaced a long standing care home situated between the towns of Norton and Malton in North Yorkshire.
+Bowman Riley designed Deansfield Court for Yorkshire Housing, a modern extra care residential facility that replaced a long-standing care home designed to respond to older people’s changing needs.

 Yorkshire Housing took over the residential care facility and adjacent housing stock from North Yorkshire County Council.
 Bowman Riley liaised with both parties to facilitate the transaction and to ensure that the new residential facility met the aspirations of the housing provider and its residents.